ggonnella/textformats/manuals/TF-Spec_language.md

 ### Wrapped ``one_of`` definitions

-In some cases, however, it is useful to know which of the definitions of the `one_of` was applied to decode the textual representation.
+In some cases, however, it is useful to know which of the definitions of the `one_of` was applied to decode the string representation.
 In this case the `wrapped: true` option can be added to the definition mapping.
 For each of the "branches" (definitions listed under `one_of`) a name is assigned.
-The decoded value is then a single-entry mapping, where the key is the name of the first branch for which the textual representation is valid and the value is the decoded value obtained by applying the branch definition.
+The decoded value is then a single-entry mapping, where the key is the name of the first branch for which the string representation is valid and the value is the decoded value obtained by applying the branch definition.

 The default names used for `wrapped` are computed as follow.
 If a branch